preciofishbone/OmniaDocsG2/blocks/app-posts/index.rst

 It's also possible to aggregated messages from several sources and to post a message to a specific community, publishing app or teamwork app.

-The block is available in Omnia 6.10 and later.

 **Important Note**: To be able to post message in this block, a user must be added to or belong to a group added to the App Contributors field for the app (found under Security in the app settings).

 The following settings are available: